YinHK-gameDev/unity-learn/unity services/cloud/cloud save/README.md

 Before using Cloud Save, you must complete an authentication flow for your player using Unity Authentication.

+You can use Unity's Cloud Save service to save persistent player data (such as game progress) from a game into the cloud, making it independent of device.
+Because it's cloud-based, players can access their data anywhere and across devices, mitigating data loss when a player changes devices or re-installs a game.

+Player data is primarily suited for data tied to a specific player (such as save game states and player preferences) that other players won’t need to access.

 ### Cloud Code integration
 Using Cloud Code together with Cloud Save provides a powerful way to incorporate server-side code to update the player's state or to perform actions based on the player’s state.